MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Enable-ExchangeCertificate.md

 # Enable-ExchangeCertificate

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Enable-ExchangeCertificate cmdlet to enable an existing certificate in the local certificate store for Exchange services such as Internet Information Services (IIS), SMTP, POP, IMAP, and Unified Messaging (UM).

-There are many factors to consider when you configure certificates for Transport Layer Security (TLS) and Secure Sockets Layer (SSL) services.
-You must understand how these factors may affect your overall configuration.
-Before you continue, read Understanding TLS Certificates.

-Don't use the Enable-ExchangeCertificate cmdlet to enable a wildcard certificate for POP and IMAP services.
-To enable a wildcard certificate, you must use the Set-ImapSettings or Set-PopSettings cmdlets with the fully qualified domain name (FQDN) of the service.

-Don't use the Enable-ExchangeCertificate cmdlet to enable a certificate for federation.
-Certificates used for federation trusts are managed by using the New-FederationTrust and Set-FederationTrust cmdlets.

-!!!
-Exchange Server 2013

 This cmdlet is available only in on-premises Exchange.

-Use the Enable-ExchangeCertificate cmdlet to enable an existing certificate in the local certificate store for Exchange services such as Internet Information Services (IIS), SMTP, POP, IMAP, and Unified Messaging (UM).

-After you run the Enable-ExchangeCertificate cmdlet, you might need to restart Internet Information Services (IIS).
-In some scenarios, Exchange might continue to use the previous certificate for encrypting and decrypting the cookie that's used for Outlook Web App authentication.
-We recommend restarting IIS in environments that use Layer 4 load balancing.

-There are many factors to consider when you configure certificates for Transport Layer Security (TLS) and Secure Sockets Layer (SSL) services.
-You must understand how these factors may affect your overall configuration.

-Don't use the Enable-ExchangeCertificate cmdlet to enable a wildcard certificate for POP and IMAP services.
-To enable a wildcard certificate, you must use the Set-ImapSettings or Set-PopSettings cmdlets with the fully qualified domain name (FQDN) of the service.

-Don't use the Enable-ExchangeCertificate cmdlet to enable a certificate for federation.
-Certificates used for federation trusts are managed by using the New-FederationTrust and Set-FederationTrust cmdlets.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

-This cmdlet is available only in on-premises Exchange.

-Use the Enable-ExchangeCertificate cmdlet to enable an existing certificate on the Exchange server for Exchange services such as Internet Information Services (IIS), SMTP, POP, IMAP, and Unified Messaging (UM).
+Use the Enable-ExchangeCertificate cmdlet to enable an existing certificate on the Exchange server for Exchange services such as Internet Information Services (IIS), SMTP, POP, IMAP and Unified Messaging (UM).
 Once you enable a certificate for a service, you can't disable it.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).